 Axes are the weapon of choice for sending people to their early graves for good reason.
 They are practically and, in many cases, literally built for beheading.
 And you’ve come to take full advantage of that in your fighting style.

 Effect: You get +1 damage on targets at 4 or less health and to targets that are stunned or otherwise immobile.

 Blades have always been the more precise of the weapon types, and the two-handed version is no different.
 Though while the one-handed and two-handed versions share precision, how they make use of them is different.
 The two-handed blade brings extra damage to targets you land a well-placed blow against.

-Effect: Rolling a natural 15 or higher and successfully landing a hit causes +1 extra point of damage to your opponent.
+Effect: Two-handed blades gain a +2 to their attack roll.
+Also, rolling a natural 15 or higher and successfully landing a hit causes +1 extra point of damage to your opponent.

 Double Edged Sword